NoobMahbub/starfall-animation/README.md

 ### How to use starfall-animation on HTML/CSS/JS projects?

-Wait you can't use starfall-animation directly on HTML/CSS/JS projects.
+Wait you can't use starfall-animation directly on HTML/CSS/JS projects. <br>
 You need to create a Vanilla project using this command ```npm create vite@latest```
 ### HTML-VanillaJS-Example
 #### index.html